-But first, what is good fellowship and why is it important?
+First, what is good Christian fellowship and why is it important?

 I’ll be honest.
 I’m an introvert by nature.
 So interacting with a large group of people at once isn’t always my cup of tea.
 My default mode is chilling with my PlayStation, heh.

 But, through my experience over the years, I’ve come to realize that fellowship with other believers, whether in large groups or small meetups, is incredibly important.

 Why?
 Because God Himself calls us, as followers of Christ, to uplift and support each other in love and fellowship.
 Amid our diversity of personalities, He desires for us to gather and share our faith and lives.

 When we are alone, it’s easy to feel lost or discouraged amid our solo spiritual walk.
 I myself have been through this at an earlier point of my faith journey.
 It isn’t fun.

 But together in fellowship, we are able to deepen our bonds of faith through mutual encouragement, a shared passion for God and His Word, and a communal desire to worship Him, united in Christ.

 Personally, I think that a healthy, spirit-led fellowship is also a great space to inspire each other to practice God’s spiritual gifts, like prophesying and words of knowledge (1 Corinthians 12:1-31).
 This really helps to edify each other!

 In short, good fellowship centers on forging genuine relationships, rooted in our love for God and for each other.
 These bonds help to keep us hungry for more of Him!

 The following Bible verses on fellowship will give us an even clearer picture of what healthy fellowship entails.